a-kuznetsova/qodana-jvm-community-action/README.md

 ## License Summary

-By using Qodana, you agree to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).
+By using Qodana, you agree to the [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).